Emmanuelle Guyon, the mirror of your emotions

 "Hemere" bracelet with jade

-In funeral rituals, a cicada made of jade was placed in the mouth of the deceased, symbolizing eternal life and resurrection.
-It retained the energies of yin, preventing decomposition and ensuring a good reincarnation.
+In funerary rituals, a jade cicada was placed in the mouth of the deceased, symbolizing eternal life and resurrection.
+Jade was used to preserve the yin energies, thus preventing the body’s decomposition and ensuring a favorable reincarnation.

 Jade, history and healing properties